JackeOLantern/JackeOLantern/README.md

 - 👋 Hi, I’m @JackeOLantern
-- 👀 I’m interested in everything
+- 👀 I’m interested into everything
-- 🌱 I’m currently learning things
+- 🌱 I’m currently learning a thing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me is to rely upon.
+- 📫 How to reach me is to rely upon ...

 <!---
 JackeOLantern : JackeOLantern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.